RosettaCommons/documentation/application_documentation/loopmodel.md

     column6  "boolean":  Extend loop (i.e. discard the native loop conformation and rebuild the loop from scratch, idealizing all bond lengths and angles).
 Default: 0 (false)
     ```
+    **NOTE:** Residue indices in loop definition files refer to *Rosetta numbering* (numbered continuously from '1', including across multi-chain proteins).
+It may be useful to renumber starting structures with Rosetta numbering so loop defintions and PDB residue indices agree.

 -   Fragment files (for CCD and KIC with fragments)